SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/TimeSpan/toMinutes.md

 so.topic: reference
 ---

+# TimeSpan.toMinutes()

 This function will return the timespan as a number of minutes.
 A one hour timespan will return 60.